Gmasterzhangxinyang/RetinexMemory-for-Low-light-enhancement/README.md

 Training details:
 - Iterations: **100,000**
 - Batch size, LR schedule, and other settings are specified in the `.yml` configs under `Options/`.
 - Mixed precision (`use_amp`) is supported for faster training and lower GPU memory usage.

+📌 **Note**:
+Due to differences in hardware configurations, GPU models, and training environments, the reproduced numerical results (e.g., PSNR / SSIM / RMSE) may slightly differ from those reported in the paper.
+Nevertheless, the overall performance trends and qualitative improvements remain consistent.